 This photo campaign is all about your personal view of the bauhaus today.
 Just take a photo of your individual perspective using the 100-stencil, share it with #bauhaus100 and become part of the centenary.
 We’ll feature your best contributions right here, or on Facebook, Instagram, or Twitter.

-The first stencils are already in circulation, so keep an eye out for the 100 when you next visit the Bauhaus Dessau, the Bauhaus-Archiv / Museum für Gestaltung in Berlin, the Bauhaus Museum Weimar or other Bauhaus sites.
+You’ll find the stencils in the museum-shops, or on request at Bauhaus Dessau, the Bauhaus-Archiv / Museum für Gestaltung in Berlin, the Bauhaus Museum Weimar or other Bauhaus sites.

-For fans of creative experiments or DIY, the stencil is as well available to download: download the PDF, print, glue to stiff card and carefully cut out the 100 – this works best with a cutter.
-Or just wait for the app, which will also be available here soon.
+For fans of creative experiments or DIY, the stencil is also available for download: download the PDF above, print, glue it on some sturdy cardboard and carefully cut out the 100 – this works best with a cutter.

 For the more digital-oriented amongst you, our new photo App "I See Bauhaus“ is now available for your smartphone.
 Download now and get started!